Arianne96/mammal.RILLogging/README.md

 # mammal.RILLogging
-This repository contains camera trap data used in the paper "Keep calm and travel on – Exploring logging road use by terrestrial mammals in the Iwokrama rainforest, Guyana. " Submitted to the Journal of Forest ecology and Management for review.
+This repository contains camera trap data used in the paper "Use of logging roads by terrestrial mammals in a responsibly managed neotropical rainforest in Guyana."
+Published in the Journal of Forest ecology and Management.
+2023.

+For use of data in any work outside of personal use, i.e workshops, lectures etc. Please contact the corresponding author at arianne.h96@gmail.com.